Friction Materials

 Brake Lining

-Along with friction pads, are the most well-known forms of friction materials used in braking mechanisms.
-In disc braking systems, they are placed in brake calipers and touch the disc to convert kinetic energy into the thermal energy that slows the automobile.
+Friction shoes, often called brake shoes, are among the most recognized forms of friction materials used in braking systems.
+In disc brake systems, they are positioned within brake calipers and make contact with the disc to convert kinetic energy into thermal energy, effectively slowing the vehicle.

 Friction Clutch Set